DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Imagined Communities.md

 Paradoxically enough, the ease with which pre-modern empires and kingdoms were able to sustain their rule over immensely heterogenous and often not even contiguous populations for long periods of time.

-One must remember that these antique states expaned through sexual politics.
+One must remember that these antique states expanded through sexual politics.

 20